northcoastmountainrat/Sitchensis/README.md

 * Configuration: I don't know what this means yet

-* Dependencies: Python 3.x, pandas, numpy, sys, os, visual, numbers
+* Dependencies: Python 3.x, xlrd, pandas 0.21.0 or greater, numpy, matplotlib, tkinter, sys, os, scipy, xlsxwriter, visual, numbers, all .py files in the Sitchensis folder

 * Database configuration: I don't know what this means yet